rvs/planD/go/README.md

 # Go code for interacting with Plan 9

+Packages for interacting with Plan 9 as well as ports of common Plan 9 libraries and tools.

 Here's what is implemented.
 All these are mostly useful when running on Plan9:

 * `acme` is a random collection of programs doing useful things in Acme windows